 It’s essential that you consider your personality type, financial situation, what kind of work experience you want to have, your ideal lifestyle, and any other important factors.

 There’s no right or wrong choice between on-staff and freelance animation, and you’re not stuck in either career path; you can ultimately switch how you’re employed if your needs and priorities change.

 What’s important is that you make a living, enjoy what you do, and continue learning all about animation while meeting your animation clients’ needs.

-If you’re looking for resources that will help develop your business and animations skills as a freelance animator, you came to the right place!
-Download our free marketing handbook and follow the link below.
+If you’re looking for resources that will help develop your business and animation skills as a freelance animator, you came to the right place!
+Download our free marketing handbook and join our free masterclass.